oSoWoSo/disroot-howto/README.md

 <br>

 ## b.
-A Gitea account
+A Forgejo account
-To be able to send changes you make to the howtos, whether translating, editing, or writing them, you need to have an account in a **Gitea** instance.
+To be able to send changes you make to the howtos, whether translating, editing, or writing them, you need to have an account in a **Forgejo** instance.

 To register an account at the instance where our repository is, go [**here**](https://git.disroot.org/user/sign_up).